 Plex uses three terms to describe what the Plex server does while syncing.
 Direct Play, Direct Stream, and Transcoding are the terms used.

-Direct Play doesn’t necessitate any conversion.
+Direct Play does not require any conversion.
 When a media file is directly played, it means it is fully compatible with the Plex client app/device.
 Plex Media Server’s CPU usage is almost non-existent in this case.

 Direct Stream indicates that the file is nearly compatible but that the only container is not supported.
 In this case, a small amount of CPU power is required to transcode the container for use with the native Plex player.